The type of vehicle you own in Georgia can make a big difference in how much you pay for car insurance.

 Ranked: The cheapest cars to insure in Georgia

-Below, you’ll find a breakdown of the cheapest cars to insure in Georgia and their average six-month full coverage insurance premiums.
+Below is a list of the cheapest vehicles to insure in Georgia and their average six-month full coverage premiums.

 Car make-modelAverage six-month premium